SignifAi/snap-plugin-publisher-pubsub/README.md

 6. [Acknowledgements](#acknowledgements)

 ## Getting Started
+This plug-in was created to push metric events into SignifAI using Google Cloud PubSub.
+However, we thought it will be useful to create a generic plug in for PubSub as much as possible.
+You can use it without any account with SignifAI.
+The main reason it's useful is to be able and push metric events under HIPAA compliace regulation.
 ### System Requirements
 * [golang 1.8+](https://golang.org/dl/) (needed only for building) Context is in stdlib from 1.7.